What this handout is about

 “We never looked back, but the memory of our army days remained with us the rest of our lives.”

 If you wanted to begin a sentence with an excerpt from the middle of this quotation, there would be no need to bracket your capitalization changes.

 - “The memory of our army days remained with us the rest of our lives,” commented Joe Brown, a World War II veteran.

-- “[T]he memory of our army days remained with us the rest of our lives,” commented Joe Brown, a World War II veteran.
+- Not: “[T]he memory of our army days remained with us the rest of our lives,” commented Joe Brown, a World War II veteran.